This article explains how to monitor your campaign results using general reports and describes how Snov.io calculates key statistics.

 Total contacted

-This shows the total number of recipients contacted through any of the channels.
+This metric shows the total number of recipients contacted by email or LinkedIn (connection request, message, or InMail).

-The colored graph below breaks this down by channel: multichannel (both email and LinkedIn), email only, and LinkedIn only.
+The colored graph below breaks it down by channel: contacted by both channels, email only, and LinkedIn only.

 Total reply rate